 If for some reason you never received the TILA disclosure or notice of rescission, or if these documents were inaccurate, you could have up to three years to exercise the right of rescission.

-Remember: Your lender must give you a written notice (the closing disclosure) that outlines the loan’s annual percentage rate (APR), finance charge, amount financed, total payments, payment schedule and other details.
+Remember: In addition to your notice of rescission, your lender must give you a written notice (the closing disclosure) that outlines the loan’s annual percentage rate (APR), finance charge, amount financed, total payments, payment schedule and other details.